 Think about some of the products you use in your home regularly.
 You’ve likely seen warnings on products that could be a choking hazard, fire hazard, or poison hazard.
 Additionally, manufacturers must provide instructions for use when it applies.

-Scenarios that lead to information defects include:
+Scenarios that lead to information and labeling defects include:

 - Failure to provide instructions